robpomeroy/BrightOS/README.md

 use of an Ansible playbook, applied to a minimal Ubuntu or AlmaLinux installation.

+Current BrightOS scope is intentionally focused on learning disability.
+Support for other disability categories (for example vision, hearing, or motor needs) is acceptable future work, but is not the current engineering target.

 I encourage you to read about the [Mission](docs/Mission.md).

 -- [Rob Pomeroy](https://pomeroy.me/contact "contact me via my website") |